 This year needs all of the fun we can make, so I’m going ALL OUT with my Christmas decorations.
 I’m always inspired when we watch How the Grinch Stole Christmas by the fun and funky Christmas decor, and this year I decided to make my own Whoville Christmas Trees.

-How the Grinch Stole Christmas is one of the most iconic Christmas movies.
-It’s one of those movies that is perfect for all ages.
-The message is clear and simple, and my family looks forward to watching it every year.
-One thing I love about the remake is the set design.
+How the Grinch Stole Christmas is one of the most iconic Christmas books and movies, because it’s a story that is perfect for all ages.
+The message is clear and simple, and my family looks forward to it every year.
+One thing I love about the remake of the movie is the set design.
 The town of Whoville is so whimsical and visually stunning.
 Everything is completely unique, and such a fun twist on classic Christmas decor.
-One of my favorite things are the Whoville Christmas Trees, so I decided to make my own!
+The trees are bendy and fun, and are going to look great in our playroom.

 Whoville Christmas Trees

 Materials you need to make Whoville Christmas Trees:

 - Flair (I added fake candy and ornaments that I found at dollar tree.)

 Whoville Christmas Trees Video Tutorial